PeterDCodes/PeterDCodes/README.md

 - @PeterDCodes
 - creating manufacturing software solutions
-- C, Python, SQL, HTML, CSS, JavaScript
+- Java, C, Python, SQL, HTML, CSS

 <!---
 PeterDCodes/PeterDCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.